kanishka-linux/aclh/README.md

 + Ability to resume partial downloads.

-+ Ability to read urls with parameters from files.
++ Ability to accept input from files containing urls with custom parameters.

-+ Formats HTML ouput, in order to make reading easier inside terminal (Thanks to bs4).
++ Automatic HTML Formatting, in order to make reading of HTML content easier inside terminal (Thanks to bs4).

-+ Allows adjusting total number of concurrent requests.
++ Allows adjusting maximum number of concurrent requests.

 + Allows adjusting time duration between successive requests to same domain.

++ Supports two backends urllib and aiohttp for fetching urls.

-+ Builtin lightweight crawler
++ Built-in lightweight crawler

 ## Why to use aclh?